 When a car accident is serious enough to cause fatal or severe injuries, or if alcohol was involved, the state will probably prosecute the driver who was at fault.
 For all other car accidents- you, the other driver, and your insurance companies may be left to deal with medical bills and car repair expenses.
 Often, these issues are resolved in court with the help of experienced personal injury lawyers.

-The steps you take after an automobile accident can save lives, reduce injuries, and help ensure a quick settlement of your car insurance claim; however, when you are in a panic or stressed, it can be hard to remember exactly what to do.
+The steps you take after an automobile accident can save lives, reduce injuries, and help ensure a quick settlement of your car insurance claim; however, when you are in a panic or stressed, it can be hard to remember exactly what to do after a car accident injury.
 The following checklist guides you through the steps you should take immediately following and also in the days after a car accident:

 What should you do in the event of a car accident?

 - If it is possible, move to a safe area before you stop the vehicle.